Ghini/ghini.desktop/doc/started.rst

 .. image:: images/screenshots/bauble-create-new.png

-Be careful because if you have entered the wrong connection parameters it is possible to overwrite an existing database at this connection.
+Be careful when manually specifying the connection parameters: the values you have entered may refer to an existing database, not intended for use with Bauble.
+By letting Bauble initialize a database, the database will be emptied and all of its content be lost.

 If you are sure you want to create a database at this connection then select "Yes".
 Bauble will then start creating the database tables and